Nephelai/Cheshire_Blog/README.md

 * Mongoose's DBref is used like 'join' operation. manage this like inheritance.

 ### Passport (In Local Strategy)
 * passport's strategies store in config/strategies.
-Must separate Logip
+Must separate login way.
 * First set strategy and then set passport(register in passport)
 * Using Connect Module to save data in session.
 Message that saved in flash object removed after show in user.